Multi-User & Team

 SQL Server Express Setup

-Multi-user mode requires SQL Server Express (free from Microsoft) running on one machine on your network.
-Here is what you need:
+Multi-user mode requires SQL Server Express (free from Microsoft) running on one computer on your network.
+It takes about 20 minutes to set up.

 Creating a Shared Project